 1. The Man from U.N.C.L.E (1964-1968)

 While ‘James Bond’ was already a major hit, it was this show that jump-started the craze of the audiences towards the spy-fiction genre.
 It focuses on the escapades of two secret agents working in collaboration with a multi-national secret intelligence agency, UNCLE.
-An American, Napoleon Solo; a Russian Illya Kuryakin; and a British, Alexander Waverly form the major characters of the show.
+An American, Napoleon Solo; a Russian Illya Kuryakin; and British Alexander Waverly, form the major characters of the show.
 The idea was created in collaboration with Ian Fleming, who came up with the character of Napoleon Solo.
-The shows of spy-genre owe it to the obsession that ‘The Man from UNCLE’ created among the audiences.
+The shows in the spy-genre owe it to the obsession that ‘The Man from UNCLE’ created among the audiences.

 Read More: Shows Like ‘Dexter’